24/7 Admissions | Call Now: (800) 939-6636

 Marijuana Anonymous

 If you have a problem with alcohol or drugs, we strongly urge you to get to a meeting.
-You will be glad you did.
+You’ll be glad you did.

 Need Help Getting on the Road to Recovery?

 If you believe you need more help than meetings have to offer, we encourage you to contact us.
-Depending on what drugs you have been using, you may need to undergo detox.
+Depending on what substances you’ve been using, you may need to undergo detox.
 We also offer residential services, an intensive outpatient program, and sober living.

 Don’t forget to share this post!